VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog4comments.md

 ## Indentation

-In Python, indentation is relevant to the meaning of the code, in C, while not necessary,<a class="ptr">(1)</a> reading it without sucks.
+In Python, indentation is relevant to the meaning of the code, in C, while not necessary,<footnote>They're not techncially needed in C because curly braces - { and } - define sections of code.
+However, while the computer may still be able to understand code without reasonable indentation, humans (including you) won't be able to easily, so it still matters.</footnote> reading it without sucks.
 So, how does one indent well?
 Well, there's been an ongoing fight between programs on if you should indent by using tabs, 2 spaces, 3 spaces, or 4 spaces.

 Honestly, it doesn't matter much as long as it's consistent in a given project.
 VS Code will default to trying to match the style of whatever file you open - this works because either way, you should be able to literally hit the tab key.
 If the project uses spaces, it will insert the correct number of spaces.
 Tabs? a tab.
 Magic.